richardye101/ubineer_nlp_research/_sources/intro.md

 ### Data

 We used the business description(ie. Section 1) of 10K Annual Report Filings from SEC, with support from Ubineer for extracting the necessary data.
-Additionally, we joined our dataset with SIC codes from the EDGAR database to obtain information regarding the SIC category of the company to better evaluate our results on company similarities and differences.
+Additionally, we joined our dataset with Standard Industrial Classification (SIC) codes from the SEC's EDGAR database to obtain information regarding the SIC category of the company to better evaluate our results on company similarities and differences.

 The 2018 filings of companies from the top 5 categories (Prepackaged Software, Pharmaceutical Preparations, Crude Petroleum and Natural Gas, Real Estate Investment Trusts, State Commercial Banks) were used to train our word embedding models.
 There were a total of 1127 filings before we applied preprocessing techniques and 618 filings after.